breezy-codes/breezy-codes.github.io/README.md

 Throughout my studies, I've achieved several academic highlights, including features in the *Deakin Maths Yearbook* for my HD reports on Cryptography (SIT192) and Quantum Cryptography (SIT281).
 My current research focuses on telecommunication networks, particularly the planning and optimisation of optical xhaul networks to support reconfigurable O-RAN in 6G networks.
 This work builds on my previous research during the Associate Deakin Research Summer Scholarship, where I initially explored computer networks and developed a strong interest in Radio Access Networks (RAN).
 I am now actively working on several papers, including one I've submitted to a conference.
 I'm also preparing a survey paper for IEEE on reconfigurable RAN for beyond 5G, discussing network planning, resource allocation, and the challenges of implementing beyond 5G networks.

-In addition to my research, I led the tutorials team for [SplashKit](https://github.com/splashkit) as part of my Capstone A project, where I guided the team and worked on my own contributions to the project.
-Visit [Capstone Projects](content/capstone.md) to learn more about my Capstone contributions that helped me achieve a perfect grade of 100.

 For a detailed overview of my accomplishments, visit [Academic and Research Accomplishments](content/accomplishments.md) and see [Research](content/research.md) to learn more about my research projects.

 ---